canonical/sphinx-docs-guide/style-guide.rst

 -----------------

 The starter pack includes some custom extensions that you can use.
-To use either of them, make sure to install the |lxd-sphinx-extensions|_ package.
+To use either of them, make sure to install the :literalref:`lxd-sphinx-extensions <https://github.com/canonical/lxd-sphinx-extensions>` package.

 Related links
 ~~~~~~~~~~~~~